 Reserve Series Floorstanders

-The floorstanding R500, R600 and flagship R700 tower loudspeakers again share the 1-inch Pinnacle ring radiator tweeter with both the R600 adding a pair of 6½-inch Turbine cones and the R700 just one 6½-inch Turbine but bolstering the pairing even more with dual 8-inch woofers.
+The floorstanding R500, R600 and flagship R700 tower loudspeakers again share the 1-inch Pinnacle ring radiator tweeter with the R600 adding a pair of 6½-inch Turbine cones and the R700 just one 6½-inch Turbine but bolstering it with dual 8-inch woofers.
 The R500, meanwhile, has a brace of 5¼-inch Turbines to clock in a stated frequency range of 49Hz-36kHz.
 The R600 boasts 38Hz-38kHz, whereas the top-of-the-class is listed as producing a 38Hz-37kHz frequency range with 88dB sensitivity.

 The R600 and R700 also benefit from Power Port 2.0.
 This Polk-patented loudspeaker port application enables bass frequencies to extend more deeply and at higher output levels than traditional ported speakers.
 The Power Port 2.0 combines the new X-Port and Enhanced Power Port design into a unique loudspeaker application.
 Polk tells us that the port tube base was redesigned in aluminium and sits closer to the floor than previous Power Port designs for added performance characteristics and aesthetics.
 Finally, the R700 features advanced point-to-point bracing with the new Cabinet Resonance Control technology (CRC) that Polk says eliminates panel resonances for enhanced detail and clarity.

-All of the Polk Audio Reserve Series products are available for purchase now in black, with the white matte (selected markets) and brown (selected markets) finish available for the R100, R200, R350, R500, R600 and R900.
+All of the Polk Audio Reserve Series products are available for purchase now in black, with the white matte finish available for the R100, R200, R350, R500, R600 and R900.